 Okay, number two, have a solid path to follow.
 When I think about courses that I’ve taken in the past, and I’ve taken a lot of them, I’ve been in courses where the path was, eh, and I’ve been in courses where the path has been really good.

 A recent course I took, just probably a few years ago, this course was all about affiliate marketing.
-I was really wanting to learn more about affiliate marketing, and so I bought this course.
+I bought this course because I wanted to learn more about affiliate marketing.
 It was great.

-I started to go through it, and I realized something, that the course was just giving me tips.
+I started going through it and realized that the course gave me tips.
 It wasn’t giving me a path to follow, per se, like, “Hey, this is where you start, and this is where you end.”

 No, this course was, “Hey, here’s how you do this, okay?
 In this lesson, you’re going to learn this.
 In the next lesson, you’re going to learn how to do this other thing over here,” and the problem was, it felt like a bunch of blog posts just randomly shoved into a course, I guess.

-mean they gave great information, but just didn’t give me anything in a solid path.
-If you’re going to create a course, you need to have a definite beginning point.
+mean they gave great information but didn’t give me anything in a solid path.
+If you create a course, you need to have a definite beginning point.
 You need to have a definite endpoint, for sure, in the course.

-If you create your course, and it’s just a whole bunch of stuff jumbled up and put into a something like Teachable, great, but it’s not really getting me a specific result.
-I mean we can learn just basic general information by going to Google and typing a search in, right, but we want a specific path to follow.
+If you create your course, and it’s just a whole bunch of stuff jumbled up and put into something like Teachable, great, but it’s not getting me a specific result.
+We can learn basic general information by going to Google and typing a search in, right, but we want a specific path to follow.
 That’s the whole point of creating a course in the first place.
 That’s number two, have a solid path to follow.

-Okay, so number three, the third tip here is to have a place where people can communicate, and more importantly, create a community within your course.
+Okay, so number three, the third tip is to have a place where people can communicate and more importantly, create a community within your course.
 I think the community is one of the reasons people stay in your course.

 I mean information that the videos and the information that you put out there, that’s going to be helpful.
 The path people follow that’s going to be helpful, but the community is why people are going to stay.
 I mean when they have a reason, they can come back, and they can talk to people they know.

 They make relationships with people.
-A community is going to be a huge part in creating your course and making it long-lasting and keeping people sticking around for the long-term.
+A community is going to be a massive part of creating your course and making it long-lasting, and keeping people sticking around for the long term.